 - Stylistic Suck: Yes, Mike actually did make "Put that Thing Back Where it Came From or So Help Me" into a musical, complete with mediocre acting/choreography, clumsily-set up backgrounds, and the CDA as ushers.
 The audience loved it; the critics (of the Monster World) did not.
 It was probably made in a hurry by the CDA to back Mike and Sulley's alibis as part of their coverup.

-- Suddenly Shouting: Mike.
+- Suddenly SHOUTING!: Mike.
 At least three times.Mike: ...lie in bed, sleep in, or simply, WORK OUT THAT FLAB THAT'S HANGIN' OVER THE BED!
+GET UP, SULLEY!

 Mike: Well, then why don't you find someplace for it to sleep...WHILE I THINK OF A PLAN!